Kullback-Leibler Barycentre of Stochastic Processes: Applications

 Using the time series $(\{x_{t,j}\}_{j=1,\dots,d})_{t=1,\dots,T}$, we train a neural-SDE model of the form

-with $\mu:\R^d\to\R^d$ and $\sigma:\R^d\to \S^d_{++}$, by maximising the likelihood of the observed data subject to a probability integral transform (PIT) penalty -- \cite{choudhary2023funvol} demonstrates that including the PIT penalty significantly decreases model misspecification.
-By telescoping the likelihood, we have the following loss function
+with $\mu:\R^d\to\R^d$ and $\sigma:\R^d\to \S^d_{++}$, by maximising the likelihood of the observed data subject to a probability integral transform (PIT) penalty --- for further details on neural SDE estimation and why the PIT penalty decreases model misspecification, see \cite{choudhary2023funvol}.
+By telescoping the likelihood, the corresponding loss function for \eqref{eq:neural-SDE} is

 where $\Delta x_t:= (\Delta x_{t,1}, \ldots, \Delta x_{t,d})$ with $\Delta x_{t,j}:=x_{t+1,j}-x_{t,j}$, $j = 1,\ldots,d$, and

 and $\zeta$ is a hyper-parameter, $\Phi(\cdot)$ is the standard normal cumulative density function, $\psi_h(\cdot)$ is a kernel density with bandwidth $h$ (we use a Gaussian kernel with $h=0.01$), $\mu:= (\mu_1, \ldots, \mu_d)$, $\Sigma=\sigma\sigma^\intercal$, and $\sigma_j=\sqrt{\Sigma_{jj}}$, $j=1,\dots,d$.